-UWFRA's address `The Hut` may be a little confusing, but when the team was first inaugurated in August 1948, we kept our meagre supply of borrowed and loaned equipment in the local police cell.
+UWFRA's address 'The Hut' may be a little confusing, but when the team was first inaugurated in August 1948, we kept our meagre supply of borrowed and loaned equipment in the local police cell.
 Over the first three years much talk took place of obtaining a garden hut or shed, and where it could be sited, but eventually a disused railway parcel van, was bought from British Rail and moved from the station platform of the Grassington and Threshfield Station onto a nearby car park.
-After much needed renovation, inside and out, the association had its `new` headquarters where it could house an increasing amount of equipment and hold its meetings.
+After the much-needed renovation, inside and out, the association had its 'new' headquarters where it could house an increasing amount of equipment and hold its meetings.
 It was familiarly known as `The Hut` a name, which has continued ever since.

 After lengthy negotiations, and with the help of a number of benefactors, the team moved into a new building in 1976.
-This was the first centre in the country built purely for the purpose of mountain and cave rescue, which gave the planners a few problems and explains why building looks more like a four bedroom house!
+This was the first center in the country built purely for the purpose of mountain and cave rescue, which gave the planners a few problems and explains why the building looks more like a four-bedroom house!

 Since 1978 there have been three extensions built to house the vehicles, trailers and to provide space for training.